-MILWAUKEE — Over the past year, the scientific world has seen a steady flow of research updating what we know about the novel coronavirus, SARS-CoV-2, and how it affects humans.
+MILWAUKEE — Over the past year and a half, the scientific world has seen a steady flow of research updating what we know about the novel coronavirus, SARS-CoV-2, and how it affects humans.

 Because the virus is so new, researchers are still grappling with many questions about its function.
 And because of the nature of the scientific process, no single study can completely answer those questions.
 Instead, new research is constantly challenging our understanding of the pandemic.